ut-amrl/creste_public/docs/TRAINING.md

 pip install efficientnet_pytorch
 ```

-Before proceeding, make sure that you completed **ALL** of of the data preprocessing steps in
+Before proceeding, make sure that you completed **ALL** of of the data preprocessing steps in the [Data Preparation](./docs/DATA_PREPARATION.md) section.
+This includes generating the Dinov2 feature maps, SAM2 instance labels, and BEV elevation maps.

 ### 📷 RGB-D Backbone